 - Carefully compare Nesis navigational information with other available navigational sources.
 In the case of any discrepancies, resolve them before proceeding with the navigation. - The navigational data used in Nesis comes from various public domain and open data sources.
 Although the data was carefully crosschecked (where this was possible), the data may contain serious errors.
 The pilot is obliged to verify any navigational information provided by Nesis, with the relevant official sources, AIPs, Notams, etc. - Databases in Nesis must be updated regularly in order to stay current.
 Such databases are freely available from our web site. - Terrain elevation data shall not be used for terrain separation.
 Its use is informative only.
 The pilot must always fly in VFR conditions and he must maintain visual separation. - Do not rely on the traffic information and traffic warnings.
 It is solely the pilot responsibility to look out, to see and avoid other aircraft.
 The other aircraft position depicted on the screen may be wrong due to lack of proper equipment, poor reception and inaccurate or old information. - Do not use weather information for maneuvering in, near, or around areas of hazardous weather.
 Weather information may not accurately depict current weather conditions. - Never use Nesis to attempt to penetrate a thunderstorm.
 Always avoid any thunderstorm at least 30 km. - The Global Positioning System is operated by the United States government, which solely responsible for its accuracy and maintenance.
-The GPS system is subject to changes which could affect the accuracy and performance of all GPS equipment.
+In a similar way, Russian government is responsible for the GLONASS system.
+The GNSS systems are subject to changes which could affect the accuracy and performance of all GNSS equipment.
 Therefore, the navigation information can be misused or misinterpreted and become unsafe.